-If you googled “I can’t do it” and landed here, we’ll assume you weren’t looking for teen pop songs.
+If you googled “I can’t do it” and landed here, we’ll assume you weren’t looking for teen pop song or album.

-Instead, we’ll figure you were eyeballing comforting headlines.
+Instead, we’ll figure life served you rotten kale and you eyeballed comforting headlines.
 Or better, you just googled out of frustration and expected to belly-flop on the search-result nonsense.

 Well, we’re here to tell you we’ll try, tenderly, to provide comfort and not bore you back to bitter pills.
 You deserve it.
-Maybe we’ll even convince you that, in fact, you can do it.
+Maybe, on this page, we’ll even convince you that, in fact, you can do it.

 #1 We all say “I can’t do it”

-Not all of us type it, OK?
+Not all of us have written it, OK?
 You’re quite outstanding already. 😂

 Also, folks don’t just go about sharing their mental hurdles with every other person.
-When you rush to assume the grass is greener on the other side, ward yourself off.
-People are probably as silent about their problems as you are.
+When you rush to assume the grass is greener on the other side, ward yourself off from that story.
+People are probably as reserved in their own way as you are.
 If you don’t see or hear anything, it sure doesn’t mean it’s not there.
 Atoms are like that too, y’know - invisible, but still there…

 Take solace in the fact that many people have experienced the hurdles you’re experiencing right now.
 You’re not alone and you’re not an alien.
 Everyone struggles.
-We know we do, from time to time.
+We know we hit the wall, from time to time.

 #2 Breathe in, breathe out